-West Coast Aquatics is part of Pacific Masters Swimming and US Masters.
-All Pacific Masters programs are designed to help swimmers improve fitness and/or train for specific goals, offer active support for a healthy lifestyle through friendship, and camaraderie.
+West Coast Aquatics masters program is designed to help swimmers improve fitness and training for specific goals, offer active support for a healthy lifestyle.

 Workouts are provided for those who wish to participate.
 Technique advice and stroke critics are also available by the coach.

 Monday, Wednesday and Friday